 Can you help other couples to become a family?

-If you have completed your family and still have frozen embryos in storage, you may wish to consider donating them to another couple who are unable to create their own embryos.
+If you’ve completed your family and still have frozen embryos in storage, you may wish to consider donating them to another couple who are unable to create their own embryos.

 Who are the recipients?

 Embryo donation gives hope to couples who previously thought there was no treatment available to help them.
 If fertility is an issue for both partners, the only chance of a pregnancy is through embryo donation.
 Each year we see a number of couples at Bath Fertility for whom donor embryos is the only option for having children.